 If an applicant is asking for help with a gas or electricity debt we will contact the supplying company to confirm how much the applicant owes.

 The Trust’s Decision

 The Trust always writes to inform the applicant (or their nominated third party if this is requested in Section 5) if they have been successful or unsuccessful in their application for an award.

-If an applicant is successful in obtaining a grant to clear their gas/electricity debts, the Trust writes to inform them (or their nominated third party) of this and a payment is made directly to EDF Energy on their behalf.
+If an applicant is successful in obtaining a grant to clear their gas/electricity debts, the Trust writes to inform them (or their nominated third party) of this and a payment is made directly to British Gas on their behalf.

 Similarly, if an applicant is successful in obtaining a grant to clear other household debts or purchase other essential household items, the Trust will write to them (or their nominated third party) to confirm an award has been made and how the award will be paid.
 This is usually via a cheque made payable to the supplying company or via Argos vouchers for a specific item (non-transferrable).